 Easter Island, a territory of Chile, is located in the southeastern Pacific Ocean about 4,000 kilometers (2,500 miles) west of the Chilean mainland.
 Though still largely unexplored, Easter Island’s waters are known to contain geological hot spots and areas of rare biodiversity.
 The region is home to highly migratory fish species and features seamounts ranging from 8.4 million to 13.1 million years old.

-The MPA covers 720,000 square kilometers (277,994 square miles), a region about the size of Chile’s land area, and is one of the largest in the world.
-The designation will protect the waters of the Chilean exclusive economic zone that surrounds Easter Island from industrial fishing, mining, and other extractive activities.
-Rapa Nui artisanal fishing practices—fishing from small open boats using hand lines and rocks as weights—will be grandfathered into the management plans for the MPA and will continue to be allowed.
+The MPA covers 720,000 square kilometers (277,994 square miles), a region about the size of Chile’s land area, and includes the previously established Motu Motiro Hiva Marine Park.
+The designation protects the waters of the Chilean exclusive economic zone that surrounds Easter Island from industrial fishing, mining, and other extractive activities.
+Rapa Nui artisanal fishing practices—fishing from small open boats using hand lines and rocks as weights—will be protected under the management plan.

 The Pew Bertarelli Ocean Legacy Project will continue to support the Rapa Nui and government of Chile in their efforts to protect the oceans that have sustained Easter Island’s people for centuries.